jusagi/My-work/README.md

   - 10/11/2017 : "Convert a PSD Template to Bootstrap Video Series"
     - *Finished* "Applying Styles"
     - Uploaded "2.
 Design & Inspiration (Applying Styles).psd" (done)

+  - 11/11/2017 : "Convert a PSD Template to Bootstrap Video Series"
+    - *Working* "The HTML Markup"
+    - Uploaded "2.
+PSD to HTML to Bootstrap (The HTML Markup).psd"